Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 To bring this application from a prototype to production here are some recommendations:

 1. Use a professional vector database that is able to handle large amounts of data.
-   1. Host database on its own server and acces database using API calls.
+   - Host database on its own server and acces database using API calls.
-2. Combat bias in the database by making sure that each document has the same amount of chunks in the database.
+2. Combat bias in the vector database by making sure that each document has the same amount of chunks in the database.
+3. The script to update the database each day should be rewritten.
+At the moment it is unable to handle large documents, because it downloads documents into memory.
-3. If possible, use a direct API connection to collect Woo-documents.
+4. If possible, use a direct API connection to collect Woo-documents.
-4. Use OCR to increase possibility of collection relevant data from PDFs.
+5. Use OCR to increase possibility of collection relevant data from PDFs.
-5. If recall needs to be increased, introduce term search together with vector search.
+6. If recall needs to be increased, introduce term search together with vector search.